HamChowderr/myMVP-starterkit/README.md

 -- Create policy for subscriptions
 CREATE POLICY "Allow workspace members to view their subscriptions" ON public.billing_subscriptions FOR SELECT USING (true);

+-- Add policy for service role to manage billing_subscriptions CREATE POLICY "Allow service role to manage billing_subscriptions" ON public.billing_subscriptions FOR ALL USING (auth.role() = 'service_role');

 -- Example queries for your application: